 The lateral cyclic efficacy of circular strong concrete beams that were bolstered with stainless steel was examined by Moodley et al. (2024).
 They observed significant enhancements in energy dissipation, ductility, and strength in comparison to steel with carbon reinforcements.
-Guo et al. (2024) are currently developing a demountable steel bar connecting the components of precast concrete pavement.
-Their findings underscore the significance of optimising connection performance through the utilisation of high-quality steel plates, and which leads to an increase in load-carrying capacity.
-Zheng et al. (2024) investigate the ductile breaking behaviours of austenitic in the form of S30408 under ultra-low-cycle loading conditions.
-The findings underscore the superior fracture resistance of steel made of stainless in contrast to carbon steel.
+Guo et al. (2024) are currently developing a demountable steel bar connecting the components of precast concrete Their findings underscore the pavement. significance of optimising connection performance through the utilisation of high-quality steel plates, and which leads to an increase in load-carrying capacity (Dissanayake et al., 2025).
+Zheng et al. (2024) investigate the ductile breaking behaviours of austenitic in the form of S30408 under ultra-lowcycle loading conditions.
+The findings underscore the superior fracture resistance of steel made of stainless in contrast to carbon steel (Li et al., 2021).
 Ding et al. (2024) investigate the seismic retrofitting of concrete columns made from RC using grid-reinforced stainless- steel Ultra-High Achievement Concrete (UHPC) jackets.
 These jackets significantly enhance seismic resistance along with energy dissipation.

-Chen et al. (2024) examine the mechanical characteristics of a duplex stainless steel, also called or S22053, in high-temperature and post-fire environments.
-Their research provides critical insights in the relationships between stress and strain, as well as reduction formulae for the durability of materials under bombardment.
+Chen et al. (2024) examine the mechanical characteristics of a duplex stainless steel, also called or S22053, in high-Their temperature and post-fire environments. critical insights in research provides relationships between stress and strain, as well as reduction formulae for the durability of materials under bombardment (McKenzie, 1993).
 Duan et al. (2024) run numerical research on the behaviours and aesthetics of S35657 nickel-plated welded stub columns.
 Their findings compare a variety of design codes for submerged steel components.
-Xi et al. (2024) implemented an experimental investigation to evaluate the fire behaviours of circular hollowpiece stub columns composed of aluminium.
-The investigation assessed a variety of design methodologies for the purpose of estimating the ultimate level of protection [65].
+Xi et al. (2024) implemented an experimental investigation to evaluate the fire behaviours of circular hollow-piece stub columns composed of aluminium.
+The investigation assessed a variety of design methodologies for the purpose of estimating the ultimate level of protection (Twisdale et al., 1994).
 Hwang et al. (2024) examine the seismic modification potential of austenitic aluminium slit dampers, observing advantages in fire and corrosion resistance.
 Using European and American manufacturing standards, Meza et al. (2024) compute material criteria for stainless steel, emphasising the disparities in minimum strength requirements between the two countries.
-Li or Aoude (2023) investigate the influence of corrosion-resistant rebar and segments on the bending behaviour of concrete posts that are exceedingly robust and resilient to ambient and explosion loading.
-They discover substantial improvements in blast resistance.
-Rabi et al. (2022) conduct a comprehensive examination of the structural performance and long-term cost savings of stainless steel in order reinforcement in concrete structures.
+Li or Aoude (2023) investigate the influence of corrosion-resistant rebar and segments on bending behaviour of concrete posts that are exceedingly robust and resilient to ambient and explosion loading (Elkafrawy et al., 2024).
+They substantial improvements in blast discover Rabi a1.
+(2022) conduct a resistance. et comprehensive examination of the structural performance and long-term cost savings of stainless steel in order reinforcement in concrete structures.